Rehawalk® - learning to walk again!

 - Preventing the patient from falling during training through safety

 After an initial gait analysis to assess the patient’s status quo, the core element of Rehawalk® is the gait training through dynamic visual cueing.
-Using dynamic visual cueing the therapists instructs the patient to learn walking consciously again.
+Using dynamic visual cueing the therapist instructs the patient to learn walking consciously again.
 During therapy the ideal gait pattern is projected onto the treadmill’s surface.
 Patients are then instructed to position their feet as accurately as possible within the projected surface area.
 The success report documents the adherence to the target settings.
-Therapists have the possibility to flexibly adapt the training parameters any time to the patient’ capability.
-For optimal training control tow gait analyses are compared – before and after a training cycle.
+Therapists have the possibility to flexibly adapt the training parameters any time to the patient’s capability.
+For optimal training control two gait analyses are compared – before and after a training cycle.

 The high number of step repetitions when training on the treadmill support the automation of the gait and thus can have positive effects on cognition and coordination.
 The gait training through visual cueing can already be carried out at an early stage of therapy in order to symmetrize and rhythmize the gait pattern as well as to increase step length.